PieterVanBoheemen/DMI-scrapbook/README.md

 # DMI Scrapbook

-This scrapbook contains scripts I used at the DMI summerschool 25
+This scrapbook contains scripts I used at the DMI summer school 25

 * tiktoklive.py TikTok Live Stream Recorder